All tagged community

 Are you profitable in your business?
 More than just finances, truly being profitable is about finding balance and building relationships when running your business.
 We break down the six aspects of being profitable and the major roadblocks to achieving them.
 From vague mission statements to your pricing structure, there’s a lot that could be holding you back.

-379: Building Resiliency with Abagail Giordano
+379: Building Resiliency with Pack Pals NY

 What does resiliency look like in your business?
-Abagail Giordano, owner of Pack Pals NY, discusses how she is building her business through policies, procedures, and retaining the right staff and clients.
+Abagail, owner of Pack Pals NY, discusses how she is building her business through policies, procedures, and retaining the right staff and clients.
 She explains how it's important to create a sustainable and happy environment.
 Abagail also suggests to make decisions backwards and start with what’s best for you first.
 As she prepares for the birth of her child, she shares why making changes to your business is scary, but also necessary, to keep it resilient and relevant for the future.

 349: Pride and Passion with Savanna Westwood